RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • BatchNormalization() & L2 Regularizers*

-DNN currently undergoing hyperparameter optimization (Testing combinations of the above parameters to output the the highest model accuracy)
+DNN undergoing hyperparameter optimization (Testing combinations of the above parameters to output the the highest model accuracy)

 ________________________________________________________________________________________________________________